Someone-anon-coder/Someone-anon-coder/project_summary.md

 # Project Summary

-This document provides a summary of the projects found in the `/home/user1/Projects/` directory.
+This document provides a summary of the projects.

 ---